 Will you continue onwards to our TREMOR incubator or other support programmes to turn your idea into a business?
 Use the skills you learned during SÄRÖ/FRACTURE to work on another idea?
 Or continue elsewhere as a valuable and talented team member in another organisation?
 Whatever you end up choosing to do after participating, we hope you’ll do it feeling emboldened and with a greater readiness to go out and have an impact than you did before taking part.

 The pre-incubator is produced by the University of Helsinki with support from Helsinki Think Company and is powered by the City of Helsinki.
-Applications to the third round of the programme are now open, until 27 September.
+Applications to the third round of the programme are now closed and the program will commence on 6 October.

 SÄRÖ/FRACTURE's 3rd round will be held in-person and in English once or twice a week from 6 October to 30 November 2023, in various locations at the University of Helsinki's City Centre campus and elsewhere.